'Squid Game' director talks on-set safety: "I have never seen a real bullet"

 Squid Game creator and director Hwang Dong-hyuk has discussed the on-set safety procedures of his hit Netflix series.

 Hwang spoke about the safety precautions on the set of his hit Netflix series Squid Game during an interview with Variety.
-Notably, Squid Game was quite a violent survival series that included a fair share of scenes that featured guns.
+Notably, Squid Game is quite a violent survival series that includes its fair share of scenes that features guns.

 “We of course have a prop master, but also in Korea, we’re not really a gun-owning country, so only the police can have and own a gun,” Hwang told Variety‘s Marc Malkkin.
 “Because of that, bullets are not really easily as distributed as they are maybe here [in the United States], so there’s a very low, low possibility of any safety issues happening on set.”